-Leann just said, “Sheryl calm down!
-We still have the tarot cards, there should be a way to get to Jeremy, he is still there, also when demons possess people they are not always in control of them so we need to wait for the right moment and try to communicate with him.”
+Leann just said, “Sheryl, calm down!
+We still have the tarot cards.
+There should be a way to get to our ally.
+He is still there.
+Also, when demons possess people, they are not always in control of them, so we need to wait for the right moment to try to communicate with him.”

-Effectively as Leann said, seemed like Jeremy woke up from a trance and said:

-“Sheryl, Leann what happened?

-I feel strong but I don’t understand I think I fainted and somehow, I’m feeling so energetic now.”

-We had no time to waste and I just went straight and told him, I’m sorry Jeremy but Xophur possessed you while you were lying on the floor, and seems his power is keeping you strong.
+Directing her voice to the mysterious ally, Sheryl said, “Xophur possessed you while you were lying on the floor, and it seems his power is keeping you strong.”

-Those words meant nothing to Jeremy, he was just so dazzled by the strength that surrounded his body at the point he said:
+Those words meant nothing to him since he was so dazzled by the strength that surrounded his body.

-“I think I can do stuff with my mind, probably I absorbed Xophur’s powers”

-“Leann, Sheryl I might be able to open up the portal on my own and get the elements.”

-Leann said in a low voice, “we need to be careful; we could be dealing with Xophur instead of Jeremy.
-Remember this is part of the process that the victim has to go through, he might be using him to perform the full transformation and get his real form.”
+Leann said in a low voice, “We need to be careful; we could be dealing with Xophur instead of our ally.
+Remember this is part of the process that the victim has to go through; he might be using him to perform the full transformation and get his real form.”

-Thank God I had Leann there, I would have felt so vulnerable by myself.
+Thank God I had Leann there; I would have felt so vulnerable by myself.

-He might be tricking us, there’s no way a human soul could travel in time and space and get those elements, besides he is possessed, so Jeremy’s physical part is compromised already.
+He might be tricking us.
+There’s no way a human soul could travel in time and space and get those elements.
+Besides, he is possessed—we don’t know when he is actually himself.

 As we remained seated at the table, contemplating our next move, a tall, shadowy figure emerged before us.
-It was likely the same entity that had appeared to Jeremy and spoke: “Look what we got here, the living pandemonium, a witch and a Demonica”
+It was likely the same entity that had appeared to the ally.
+It spoke: “Look what we have here—the living pandemonium, a witch and a Demonica.”

 Leann just stared at me with a baffling look but didn’t say a word, like she was hiding something from me.

-The dark figure just said: “You both have enough to fight the demons and get Jeremy back, seems you don’t know who you are and don’t even know what you’re capable of doing either”
+The dark figure then said: “You both have enough energy to fight the demons and get your ally back, but it seems you don’t know who you are and don’t even know what you’re capable of doing.”

-The dark long figure was gone, leaving us to wonder what is coming next.
+Then the dark, tall figure was gone, leaving us to wonder what was coming next.

-Leann got so pale and I asked her:

-Are you ok?
-What is a Demonica??
+Leann got very pale, and I asked her: “Are you okay?
+What is a Demonica?”

-My poor friend was being bombarded with a bunch of questions and I was so eager to know more about myself, I was more excited than scared somehow, I could use those powers to fix all this shit.

-She just said, “I didn’t expect this to happen but we cannot have secrets anymore.
-The truth is you might have powers you are not aware of and I didn’t know you were one of those…”
+She just said, “I didn’t expect this to happen, but we cannot have secrets anymore.
+The truth is, you might have powers you are not aware of, and I didn’t know you were one of those . . . .”

-One of those what???
+“One of those what??”

-She just looked at me and said: “You have a rooted connection with demons and you have been doing stuff for so long, experiments, summonings, drawings, and somehow you are not affected by any of those experiments but this time you found these 3 entities that somehow are threatened by you.”
+She looked at me and said: “You have a rooted connection with demons, and you have been doing stuff for so long—summonings, drawings—and somehow you are not affected by any of those experiments, but this time you found these three entities that somehow are threatened by you.”

-I said, threatened??

-In which way?
-I don’t even know what I’m doing, it all has been an experiment and my main concern now is Jeremy.
+I said, “Threatened?
+In what way?
+I don’t even know what I’m doing.”